GREENLAND TO TEXAS

 GREENLAND TO TEXAS, 2026 CE

-Charcoal, oil paint on canvas and recycled textiles.
+Charcoal, oil paint on canvas and recycled textiles, stretched OVER RECYCLED WOOD FRAME.

 Currently rare earth elements and other high-performance minerals are largely refined by China, so the mineral reserves of Greenland represent a potential global supply chain shift, linking distant extraction zones to industrial centres and proposed processing sites elsewhere, such as those being built in Texas.